Load pre-trained GPT-2 model and tokenizer

-The transformative capabilities of the Transformer architecture have been demonstrated through numerous applications and real-world implementations across various industries.
-This section explores how these models have been optimized and deployed, highlighting the practical impact of the theoretical concepts discussed in this chapter.
+The capabilities of the Transformer architecture have been shown through numerous applications and implementations across various industries.
+This section talks about how these models have been optimized and deployed, highlighting the practical impact of the theoretical concepts discussed in this chapter.

-One prominent application of Transformers is in natural language processing (NLP).
-For example, OpenAI's GPT (Generative Pre-trained Transformer) model series has revolutionized text generation, sentiment analysis, and machine translation.
+One important application of Transformers is in natural language processing (NLP).
+For example, OpenAI's GPT (Generative Pre-trained Transformer) model series has changed text generation, sentiment analysis, and machine translation.
 Optimizing such models for deployment involves fine-tuning pre-trained models on specific tasks.
-This fine-tuning process is crucial for adapting the generalized capabilities of a Transformer to nuanced, domain-specific requirements.
+This process is important for adapting the generalized capabilities of a Transformer to small differences in domain-specific requirements.

 from transformers import GPT2LMHeadModel, GPT2Tokenizer